Defining flat contributions

 1. Access Benefit Plan (BN15.1).

-2. Select the Company, Benefit Type, and Plan for which you want to define flat contributions.
+2. Select Company, Benefit Type, and Plan to define flat contributions.

-4. Click the Contrib button.
-The Company, Benefit type, and Plan are already filled in when Flat Contributions (BN18.3) opens.
+4. Click Contrib.
+The Company, Benefit Type, and Plan are already filled in when Flat Contributions (BN18.3) is displayed.

 5. Select the plan participants for the contribution record from the Coverage Type field.

-6. Type the start date for the contribution.
+6. Specify the start date for the contribution.

 7. If you are defining contributions that are unique to a particular group of employees, select the employee group for which this contributions applies.